pantrypoints/sp/content/en/research/galileo/two/day-1h.md

 {{< r a="Sagredo" >}}
 I understand this point well.

-Among men there exists the power to act, Simplicio, but it is not equally shared by all; and no doubt the power of an emperor is greater than that of a private person, but both are nil in comparison to Divine omnipotence.
-Among men there are some who understand agriculture better than others; but what has knowing how to plant a grapevine in a ditch got to do with knowing how to make it take root, draw nourishment, take from this some part good for building leaves, some other for forming tendrils, this for the bunches, that for the grapes, the other for the skins, all this being the work of most wise Nature?
+Among men there exists the power to act, Simplicio, but it is not equally shared by all;

+The power of an emperor is greater than that of a private person, but both are nil in comparison to Divine omnipotence.
+Among men there are some who understand agriculture better than others;

+But what has knowing how to plant a grapevine in a ditch got to do with knowing how to make it take root, draw nourishment, take from this some part good for building leaves, some other for forming tendrils, this for the bunches, that for the grapes, the other for the skins, all this being the work of most wise Nature?
 This is one single particular example of the innumerable works of Nature, and in this alone may be recognized an infinite wisdom; hence one may conclude that Divine wisdom is infinitely infinite.
 {{< /r >}}